inno-se/the-guide/README.md

 - Document usability tests, run them before and during the meeting with the customer, address failing tests and customer's feedback.
 - Agree on the convenient meeting time in advance (see the [Timeful](https://timeful.app/) app).
 - Don't skip team meetings:
-  - sprint planning;
+  - Sprint Planning;
-  - sprint review;
+  - Sprint Review;
   - meeting with the customer;
-  - sprint retrospective.
+  - Sprint Retrospective.
 - Discuss architecture during team meetings.
 - Integrate parts of your system as soon as possible and often.
 - Define protocols for communication between your system parts.

   E.g., if your system has client and server parts, produce OpenAPI3 or protobuf spec and generate (if appropriate tooling is available) types for back end and front end from the spec.
 - Read about [challenges and lessons learned](#potential-challenges-and-lessons-learned) in students' team software projects.
-- Openly discuss your team work during a retrospective.
+- Openly discuss your team work during a Sprint Retrospective.
 Check your assumptions by asking questions.
 - If you have poor communication in the team despite meetings:
   - try team building activities;
-  - ask a course instructor to conduct a retrospective.
+  - ask a course instructor to conduct a Sprint Retrospective.
 - Record all meetings whenever possible to later:
   - analyze original customer's feedback;
   - convert task discussions into issue descriptions;